 Kiwi Burger is actually named after the Kiwis, and it doesn’t contain kiwi fruit in any aspect.
 Comparable to the regular burger, the Kiwi burger is a combination of qualified local ingredients, such as grass-fed beef.

 The significant identities of the Kiwi burger are a fried egg and a few slices of beetroot in the layers.
-However, some Kiwis local eateries may not write the “Kiwi” name on their menu, so if you’re wanderlust and want to try this delicacy, just look for the burgers with beetroot.
+However, some local eateries may not write the “Kiwi” name on their menu, so if you’re wanderlust and want to try this delicacy, just look for the burgers with beetroot.

 13. Kiwi BBQ

-At this stage, I’m positive that you are not mistaking Kiwis and the kiwi fruit any longer.
 Traditionally, the Kiwi BBQ only calls for a few varieties of sausage and tomato-based sauces.
 And it has developed to become a Kiwis tradition today, especially in Auckland.

-Occasionally, Kiwi BBQ is also an excellent New Zealand dinner recipe for Christmas.
-Therefore, if you’re traveling to New Zealand during the summer or the Christmas season, don’t skip the chance to join their friendly and delicious Kiwi BBQ.
+Most importantly, alcoholic drinks are rarely absent from Kiwi BBQ.
+It is also an excellent New Zealand dinner recipe for Christmas.
+Therefore, if you’re traveling to New Zealand during this time, don’t skip the chance to join their delicious Kiwi BBQ.

 14. Pavlova